 What ingredients make yeast?

 There are various ways of making yeast.
-Most recipes include whole wheat or the other flour, water, sugar, yeast.
+Most recipes include whole wheat or the other flour, water, sugar, and yeast.
 Various variations are possible using fruits, potatoes, and salt.
 You definitely need something to start fermentation (this is when the yeast seems to rise).
 When you add yeast to water and flour, it absorbs the sugar and starts to release carbon dioxide.
 This is why the bread rises and why even the basic bread recipe needs yeast.

 How to proof yeast?

 If you want to store yeast for a long time, you also need to be able to check it before using it for baking.
-To do this, you will need 1 teaspoon of sugar and a quarter cup of warm water.
+To do this, you will need one teaspoon of sugar and a quarter cup of warm water.
 Mix yeast and remaining ingredients and let sit for 10-15 minutes.
 If the yeast is in good condition, bubbles will start to appear on top.
 This would mean that it can be used to bake bread.